-Paper bags will be allowed in stores and food service establishments for packaging loose items within a store, such as fruits, vegetables, nuts, coffee, grains, bakery goods, candy, greeting cards, or small hardware items
+Paper bags are allowed in stores and food service establishments for packaging loose items within a store, such as fruits, vegetables, nuts, coffee, grains, bakery goods, candy, greeting cards, or small hardware items

-- Food service establishments will no longer automatically provide plastic straws to customers.
+- Food service establishments may no longer automatically provide plastic straws to customers.

 - Food service establishments may provide straws made from an alternative material (not compostable plastic).

 - Any customer may request a straw.

 - Hospitals, nursing homes, and other care facilities may continue providing plastic straws.

-- Food service establishments will no longer provide plastic stirrer sticks to customers.
+- Food service establishments may no longer provide plastic stirrer sticks to customers.

 - Food service establishments may provide stirrers made from an alternative material.